Dyneteq/Breach-Harbor-Collector/README.md

 ## About

-BREACH::HARBOR collector is a service that collects data from inbound attacks, logs them and sends them over to the BREACH::HARBOR Core API.
+BREACH::HARBOR Collector is a service that collects data from inbound attacks, logs them and sends them over to the BREACH::HARBOR Core API.

 The service can be ran autonomously for research and monitoring purposes without any connection to the separate Core API service.